Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Average run length

 \section{Average run length}

-Give the new stopping rules given in Section \ref{sec:New statistics}, we would like to determine the thresholds $b_S$, $b_w$, and $b_{M_\kappa}$ in an analytic way such that the false discovery rate is controlled at a pre-specified value.
-A common way to measure the false discovery rate under the online change-point detection is the average run length, i.e., when there is no change-point, when the stopping rules would stop on average: $\boldE_\infty(T_S(b_S))$, $\boldE_\infty(T_w(b_w))$, and $\boldE_\infty(T_{M_\kappa}(b_{M_\kappa}))$.
+Given the new stopping rules presented in Section \ref{sec:newtests}, we would like to determine the thresholds $b_S$, $b_W$, and $b_{M_\xi}$ in an analytic way such that the false discovery rate is controlled at a pre-specified value.
+A common way to measure the false discovery rate under the online change-point detection is the average run length, i.e., the expected time to stop when there is no change-point, which we denote as $\boldE_\infty(T_S(b_S))$, $\boldE_\infty(T_W(b_W))$, and $\boldE_\infty(T_{M_\xi}(b_{M_\xi}))$.

-In the above comparisons (Figures \ref{fig:compareZ} and \ref{fig:delta2_5}), the thresholds were chosen such that the average run lengths are 2,000 based on simulation runs.
+In the comparisons in Section \ref{sec:contribution} (Table \ref{table2}), the thresholds were chosen such that the average run lengths are 2,000 based on simulation runs.
 This is doable when the underlying distribution of the sequence is known.
-In practice, it is in general that the distribution of the sequence is unknown.
+However, in many applications, the distribution of the sequence is unknown.
 Furthermore, since new observations keep arriving, resampling based methods, such as permutation and bootstrap, are not appropriate here and even if they were, directly resampling could be very time consuming.
-Therefore, to make the method instantly applicable, we seek to derive analytical expressions for the average run lengths.
+Therefore, to make the method fast applicable, we seek to derive analytical expressions for the average run lengths.
 Given the non-parametric nature of the proposed method, we would not be able to get exact analytic formulas for the average run lengths under finite $L$.
-In the following, we first approach the problem asymptotically (Section \ref{sec:asym}), and then make adjustments for finite samples (Section \ref{sec:Fnite}).
+In the following, we first approach the problem asymptotically (Section \ref{sec:asym}), and then make adjustments for finite samples (Section \ref{sec:Finite}).